First-Year Student Move-In

 Make sure the majority of your packing is done and load your vehicle, if possible.
 The more you do before move-in day, the less stressed and rushed you'll feel in the morning.

 Get some sleep and eat breakfast.
 Move-in day is exciting, energizing, exhausting and emotional, all at the same time.
-Not only are you moving-in, but First-Four Orientation also starts at 1 p.m., so it's going to be a long day.
+Not only are you moving in, but First Three Orientation also starts at 1 p.m., so it's going to be a long day.

 What to do on Move-In Day